unternet-co/web-applets/README.md

 🔗 [Applets Repo](https://github.com/unternet-co/community-applets) | 🔗 [Mailing List](https://groups.google.com/a/unternet.co/g/community) | 🔗 [Applets Chat Demo](https://github.com/unternet-co/applets-chat)

+## Latest updates

+- See [Web Applets revision proposal 2024.11](docs/revisions/revision-2024-11.md) for information on the next proposed version of Web Applets

 ## What is it?

 Web Applets is an open specification for building software that both humans and AI can understand and use together.
 Instead of forcing AI to operate traditional point-and-click apps built for humans, Web Applets creates a new kind of software designed for human-AI collaboration.
 Think of them a bit like artifacts, but they do stuff!